Project Overview and Purpose

 The N.C.
 Department of Transportation built a railroad bridge carrying the North Carolina Railroad tracks over the Morrisville Parkway in Morrisville.

 The bridge eliminates the risk of automobile-train collisions, improves safety for vehicle and rail passengers and reduces automobile and train traffic congestion.

 The project is part of the Piedmont Improvement Program to modernize railroad track, roads and bridges along the railroad corridor between Raleigh and Charlotte

 It is also included in the Sealed Corridor Program, in partnership with CSXT and Norfolk Southern, which is aimed at "sealing" the rail corridor between Raleigh and Charlotte by eliminating or improving railroad crossings at street levels.

 The two outside lanes of Morrisville Parkway opened to drivers on Aug.
 28, 2016.
-Work is expected to be complete in fall 2016.
+Work on project was completed in November 2016.